Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/25 - Deserialisation.md

 This suggests that the constructor is the default method that is called when the object is deserialised - this is good.
 How exactly I call the set methods, however, is unclear.

 This [newtonsoft documentation](https://www.newtonsoft.com/json/help/html/DeserializeObject.htm) suggests it is as simple as naming the variables in the JSON.
-So let's give it a go.
+This is the first payload I tried:

 ```bash
 {